ASTR 1210 (O'Connell) Study Guide

 ended over 1 billion years ago.
 See Study

 Guide 16 and the Mars image page for

 - An early biosphere?
-There is some (so far marginal)
+There is some, but marginal,

 evidence in favor.
 See Study Guide

-- But Mars is a small planet compared to Earth, and
+- But Mars is a small planet compared to Earth.
+It has a large

 its interior cooled off more quickly.
 Sufficient